 Brad Bradly Johnson grew up around the funeral business in Randolph, helping his father since age 13.
 A Graduate of Randolph High School, who then attended college at University of Nebraska at Omaha and Lincoln, and married Terri Scott of Randolph, Nebraska in 1984.
 Brad attended mortuary school at Mt.
 Hood Community College in Portland, Oregon.

 Brad worked for a year and a half at the Megrue-Price Funeral Home in Superior and Nelson, Nebraska where he served his apprenticeship.
 In 1986, he moved to work for his father at the Johnson Funeral Chapel in Norfolk.
-He has been co-manager of that location until July 2009, he currently serves Norfolk and all of Northeast Nebraska.
+He worked as Manager of that location until July 2009, he currently serves Norfolk and all of Northeast Nebraska.
 In 1989, he and wife Terri approached Morris & Ruth Ann Vogel of Stanton about the sale of their mortuary in Stanton, just 10 miles from Norfolk.
 With the help of Roger & Marian Johnson, Brad's parents, they purchased that mortuary in March of 1989.

 They live in the Henry Shultz Home right west of the mortuary since they moved to town in 1989.
 We have 2 boys, Austin & Ross Johnson,